YTL528/Numerical-model-of-reactive-transport/README.md

 * `.github/workflow/ci.yml`:

 Defines the continuous integration (CI) workflow using GitHub Actions.
 It has two jobs: formats and tests.
 The formats job checks for code formatting issues using pre-commit, and the tests job runs tests using different Python versions specified in a matrix.

+* `Analytical Solution.ipynb`:

+The analytical solution for the Advection-diffusion equation coded in Python, which helps to get accurate results.

+* `Forward Difference Code.ipynb`:

+The Forward Difference method used for solving the Advection-diffusion equation and coded in Python.

+* `Crank-Nicolson.ipynb`:

+The Crank-Nicolson method used for solving the Advection-diffusion equation and coded in Python.